History of the SAT: 1995: Recentering (to raise the mean score back to 500)

-1995 recentering controversy
+1995: Controversy over recentering

 Certain educational organizations viewed the SAT recentering initiative as an attempt to stave off international embarrassment in regards to continuously declining test scores, even among top students.
 As evidence, it was presented that the number of pupils who scored above 600 on the verbal portion of the test had fallen from a peak of 112,530 in 1972 to 73,080 in 1993, a 36% backslide, despite the fact that the total number of test-takers had risen by over 500,000.

-1997: SAT renamed when the initialism is dropped
+1997: SAT renamed

 After the 1994 changes to the SAT, major news organizations, as well as the president of the College Board, referred to the SAT using the name Scholastic Assessment Test.
 However, in the spring of 1997, the College Board announced that the SAT by itself could not properly be called the Scholastic Assessment Test, and that the letters SAT were the trademark and did not stand for anything.
 At the time, the historian of education Diane Ravitch remarked that "calling [the SAT] the Scholastic Assessment Test is like calling it the Scholastic Test Test".
 Minor name changes would be made later: In 2004, the Roman numeral in SAT I: Reasoning Test was dropped, making SAT Reasoning Test the name of the SAT, and in 2016 the "Reasoning Test" portion of the name was eliminated when the test was redesigned in 2016.

-2002 changes – Score Choice
+2002: "Score Choice" discontinued for SAT II tests

 Since 1993, using a policy referred to as "Score Choice", students taking the SAT-II subject exams were able to choose whether or not to report the resulting scores to a college to which the student was applying.
 In October 2002, the College Board dropped the Score Choice option for SAT-II exams, matching the score policy for the traditional SAT tests that required students to release all scores to colleges.
 The College Board said that, under the old score policy, many students who waited to release scores would forget to do so and miss admissions deadlines.
 It was also suggested that the old policy of allowing students the option of which scores to report favored students who could afford to retake the tests.